 For short stays, I think the inhouse gym is sufficient.
 It comes with a few treadmills, exercise machines and free weights.

 Where you’ll probably spend more time is at the picturesque swimming pool of the Sofitel Singapore City Centre.
 I absolutely love the three-tiered pool setup that ranges from a kids-friendly wading pool to the jacuzzi in the middle (with pretty strong massage jets) and finally, the proper lap pool.
 The lush vegetation surrounding the pool and the numerous lounge chairs and daybeds create a semi-resort feel.

-The Club Millesime of Sofitel Singapore City Centre was not yet functioning during my stay but I dropped by just to have a look.
+I managed to experience the Club Millesime of Sofitel Singapore City Centre during my second stay at the property roughly more than a year after my first.
 The setup seems to be highly oriented towards F&B, with an elaborate dining setup that includes a full set of cutlery, wine glasses and table napkins.
-I was told that the club lounge will have its own kitchen as well – a departure from lounges elsewhere where the food is just brought up from the restaurant.
-This will allow guests to savor genuine made-to-order breakfast items at the lounge.
+I was told that the club lounge has its own kitchen as well – a departure from lounges elsewhere where the food is just brought up from the restaurant.
+This allows guests to savor genuine made-to-order breakfast items at the lounge.

 My stay at the Sofitel Singapore City Centre came with breakfast which is served at the hotel’s flagship restaurant, Racines.
 Personally, it is probably my favorite spot in the hotel with its bright and airy design made possible with the floor-to-ceiling windows.
 I particularly loved the leading lines that accentuate the elegant look of the venue.

 The breakfast spread at Racines is quite modest but the dishes offered are of a premium quality.
 Think sausages with Kurobuta pork, a honeycomb sitting alongside pastries as well as freshly-squeezed juices (there’s an orange squeezer in the beverage section).